eembc/energyrunner/README.md

 3. Perform energy measurements.

-# How to Use
+# Usage

+This is a very brief user guide for booting the framework and testing connectivity.

 There are three OS release: Mac Big Sur / Catalina, Ubuntu 18.04 (probably works on 20.04), and Win10.
-The macOS version is provided as a *.app file.
+The macOS version is provided as a \*.app file.
 Linux and Windows are provided as zip-files.

-Open the application, if everything booted properly this window appears:
+Open the application by double-clicking the icon in macOS, running `EEMBC Benchmark Framework.exe` in windows, or `benchmark-framework` in Linux. if everything booted properly this window appears:

 ![Figure 1.
 Boot screen](img/img-1.png)

+The first line in the User Console indicates the temporary directory and root used by the framework.
+See below for notes on customizing this.

 Take note of the directory (in red) in the center of the screen.
 This is a work directory that has been created.
 Unzip the `ulp-mlperf.zip` file into that directory to create the following tree structure.
 Note these files are bogus random binary data and are provided for testing `kws01`.
 Since the framework determines where to look for input files based on the model response from the DUT, you can rename this to match whatever NN you are targeting.